Probate Q&A Series

 – North Carolina General Statute Chapter 130A, Article 12 (Vital records procedures)

 Once you receive the corrected certificate, file it with the clerk of superior court handling the probate estate.
-If you already opened the estate and discovered the error later, file a motion or petition to submit the amended certificate.
-The clerk will update the file and accept the new document for all estate purposes.
+If you already opened the estate and discovered the error later, file the amended certificate with the clerk handling the estate.
+The clerk will update the file and accept the new document for estate purposes as appropriate.

 Key Steps to Correct a Mistake on a Death Certificate